Sea Salt Shampoo Bar Recipe with Milk & Egg

 - Ginger & Lime Shampoo Bar Recipe with Silk

-If you’re not quite ready to give my milk & egg sea salt shampoo bar recipe a try but still want to experiment with salt shampoo, here are some of my favorite handmade salty shampoos from Etsy artisans.
+If you’re not quite ready to make my DIY solid shampoo bar with egg and sea salt, but still want to experiment with salt shampoo, here are some of my favorite handmade salty shampoos from Etsy artisans.

 - Rosemary Honey & Beer Shampoo Bar with Coconut Oil via Chloe Mason Soap Company (Pictured above.)